 - Receive notes from an identified volunteer peer note-taker

 The student in need of the notes will obtain the notes from either the instructor or OAR.
-Instructors are responsible for providing the name of the peer note-taker to the OAR.
 The OAR will contact the selected note-taker regarding applicable paperwork and guidelines.
 If a note-taker cannot be found, or the note-taker is found to be inadequate, the student should notify OAR immediately.

 - Student must meet with the OAR Director to discuss the need for note-taking assistance in each class.
-If comprehensive notes are available from the instructor or through the use of technology, additional note-taking assistance may not be indicated.
+If comprehensive notes are available from the instructor, a fellow classmate or through the use of technology, additional note-taking assistance may not be indicated.

-- Meet with students to determine the appropriate note-taking method for each class.
+- Meet with students to determine the appropriate note-taking method.

 - Resolve issues that arise regarding this accommodation.